Holy Mother is with us on this. She is, dear boy. I am convinced of it.

 “With the Zambranos.
 With Mama Agurtzane.”

 “I hold my lease from the court.
 Yours, if you have one, is an ass-wipe.”

-“I rescind my involvement in this wretched business for good and all,” shouts Bittor.
+“I rescind my involvement in this wretched business,” shouts Bittor.
 “What in heaven’s name was I thinking?”

 “Too late.
 Your signatory locks you in.”

 “Come now, friends,” Zagi pleads.
 “We’ve had too much of this tasty spirit, which inflames the emotions.
 Let me study the problem.
-M. d’Ollot, do you trust me?”
+Monsieur d’Ollot, do you trust me?”

 Zagi takes Bittor’s hand.
 “Dear boy, will you give me a chance to solve this unpleasantness?”

 Bittor avoids hot-headed confrontation.
 Clashes with his Mama have taught him he cannot win at hand-to-hand.
 His tactic is always passive resistance.
 “I am willing to be reasonable,” he grunts.